 The AMNH was huge and quite quickly it didn’t take long for the kids to start to get bored.
 The different shows were not bad, and not all of the special exhibits are actually shows.
 Sometimes they were just a more in-depth exhibit or display of a certain subject, like the T. Rex: the Ultimate Predator.

 In the T. Rex exhibit we saw how a newborn T. Rex can look quite innocent, and grew to be a gigantic grown up T. Rex in a matter of only 20 years.
-There is a VR section there as well that Nolan tried, but I don’t think he did very well nor did he enjoyed it.
+There is a VR section there as well that DS tried, but I don’t think he did very well nor did he enjoyed it.

 Another exhibit was the Unseen Ocean exhibit that has a lot of information about the unseen parts of the ocean.
 I think a main theme at AMNH must be around Deepwater, as I see quite a few different sections or displays about the unchartered areas of the sea.
 I do find the topic very interesting as human still knows very little about it.
 In this section there’s a replica of a Triton submersible that the kids can hop on to explore around the unchartered territory.
-This is one of the more kid-friendly features that Nolan and Cady did a couple of times.
+This is one of the more kid-friendly features that DS and DD did a couple of times.

 We also saw the Butterfly Conservatory exhibit.
 I really liked it and loved how live butterflies fly right up to you, nice and close.
 Quite a few of the butterflies are really big in size and they are just flying in all directions around you.